|

 This month, we'll cover the remaining two commands: config

-.
+and exec.
 We'll conclude with some applications of

 executable server-side includes and leave the door open for more